 Whenever possible we strive for a situation to express the outcome of our experiments in quantitative terms.
-To estimate the number of animals to be used in an experiment, we use the effect size (if known, e.g., from data in the literature, from our own historical data or years of experience with similar type of experiments or if unknown from pilot studies) to estimate the sample size needed to achieve a certain power (usually between 0.8-0.9) with appropriate statistical tests like the t-test with a p<0.05.
-As an indication: usually n=8 mice will be used for lipid studies, n=12 mice per group for obesity, Diabetes and nephropathy studies and n=15 mice per groups for NASH , atherosclerosis and retinopathy studies, based on variation in the respective primary outcome parameters.
+To estimate the number of animals to be used in an experiment, we use the effect size (if known, e.g., from data in the literature, from our own historical data or years of experience with similar type of experiments or if unknown from pilot studies) to estimate the sample size needed to achieve a certain power (usually 0.9) with appropriate statistical tests like the t-test with a p < 0.05.

+As an indication: usually n=8 mice will be used for lipid studies (sigma of approx. 15% and minimal difference of 25%,), n=10 mice per group for obesity, Diabetes and nephropathy studies (sigma of approx. 20% and minimal difference of 30%,) and n=15 mice per groups for NASH, atherosclerosis and neuroinflammation studies (sigma of approx. 25% and minimal difference of 30%), all based on variation in the respective primary outcome parameters.

 In addition, there could be low-responders / outliers.
 For ApoE3Leiden and ApoE3Leiden.CETP mice it is well known that a certain percentage of the mice does not respond to a cholesterol containing diet with respect to the development of hyperlipidemia.
 For lipid and atherosclerosis studies, these mice will be excluded in the beginning of the study to reduce the variation and thus the number of animals required per group.
 Although for NASH parameters it is not very clear yet to predict which mice develop NASH or not, recent data has suggested that mice (both ApoE3Leiden.CETP mice as well as LDLR-/-.Leiden mice) with relatively low blood glucose levels at the start of the study have a higher propensity to develop extremely high levels of hepatic fibrosis after several weeks on certain diets.
-In future NASH studies, we might decide to exclude these mice in the beginning of the study, to achieve a more homogenous induction of fibrosis.
+In NASH studies, we might decide to exclude these mice in the beginning of the study, to achieve a more homogenous induction of fibrosis.
 For diabetes studies using ob/ob, db/db or KKA^y mice, outliers with respect to glucose and insulin levels can be excluded at the beginning of the study to start the treatment with more homogenous groups.
+Number of outliers are different per animal model and dependent on specific research question/parameters measured and are therefore determined specifically for each study protocol.